 How to Store Your Delicious Pancakes

 These free-from pancakes perform best when frozen.
+I don’t suggest storing these egg-free pancakes in the refrigerator as this can throw off the texture.
 To freeze, line a baking sheet/cookie tray with parchment paper.
 Place your leftover pancakes on the tray in a single layer.
 You can stack by using parchment in between the layers.
 Freeze the entire tray.

 Once the pancakes are frozen solid, transfer to freezer bags or an airtight container.
 Try to press out as much excess air as possible.
 To thaw, place pancakes on counter top at room temperature for about an hour.
 You can also reheat these in your oven until just warm, but be sure to avoid over heating, as this will negatively impact the texture.